commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 Yes.
 If you are unable to use the IDE due to your operating system not meeting the requirements, please email tech@greyatom.com

-# Can IDE works without internet?
+# Can IDE works without the internet?

 No, IDE requires persistence internet connection to work.
-Without internet it will not work at all.
+Without internet, it will not work at all.

 # How can I add file/folder to my repo using the IDE?